Quick Answer

 If approved, the Registration Certificate is issued and sent by post, so your address details need to stay current.
 If your address changes, update the relevant office promptly and keep proof of the update request.

 Approval is not the end of the process.
-Once the certificate is issued, you may still need to verify the next compliance steps before you file anything.
-The source material behind this section verifies Australian GST/ABN examples rather than Cyprus authority guidance, so treat the sequence below as a verification template, not a definitive Cyprus workflow.
+Once the certificate is issued, treat the next compliance steps as items to verify before you file anything.
+The sequence below is a planning checklist for post-approval setup, not a confirmed Cyprus authority workflow.

 Use this working order until you confirm current Cyprus rules: Registration Certificate -> tax registration check -> social insurance check -> invoicing readiness and any healthcare enrollment you pursue after confirming current rules.
 Do not assume invoicing rights are in place before your registration status is confirmed.